The Berkshire Eagle: Return to local ownership

 In 2019, The Eagle's owners purchased a weekly newspaper, the Southern Berkshire Shopper's Guide, based in Great Barrington, Massachusetts.

 In October, 2020, in response to economic challenges associated with the COVID-19 pandemic, The Eagle reduced its print frequency to five days per week, Tuesday through Saturday, with the traditional Sunday package of supplements and inserts moving into the Saturday slot.
 On Mondays, while there is no printed paper, an electronic facsimile of a printed newspaper is available, and the paper's website is updated seven days a week.
 The paper also announced a new strategic direction it calls Being Digital, which entails "moderniz[ing] and enhanc[ing] our digital presence by expanding our use of digital tools in our reporting that incorporates the use of podcasts, video, interactive graphics, and links to underlying references and sources."

 In May, 2021, New England Newspapers, Inc. sold its Vermont newspapers to Vermont News and Media LLC, a company owned by Paul Belogour, a software entrepreneur.

 In November, 2021, The Eagle completed the installation of a new printing press, a Goss Community SSC Magnum, and in August, 2022 it completed a major renovation of its office space.

+In March, 2023, The Eagle relaunched its quarterly magazine, renaming it from Berkshire Landscapes to The B.

+In June, 2023, The Eagle launched a new website, BerkshiresWeek.com, as a source of information about events and experiences in the Berkshires.

+In October, 2025, Gary Lavariere, previously the paper's chief revenue officer, succeeded Fredric Rutberg as publisher.
+Rutberg continued to serve as president of the company.